A Company Uses The Allowance Method To Account

 Allowance Method vs. Direct Write-Off Method

 While the allowance method is the preferred accounting treatment for bad debts under Generally Accepted Accounting Principles (GAAP), the direct write-off method offers an alternative.
-However, it's crucial to understand the key differences and limitations of the direct write-off method.
+That said, it's crucial to understand the key differences and limitations of the direct write-off method.

 Direct Write-Off Method